Guide

 Practical Default

-Start with POSIX shell for tiny bootstrap wrappers.
+Start with POSIX shell for tiny Unix bootstrap wrappers.
 Use Bash for local or CI automation that is mostly command orchestration and benefits from Bash features.
-Move to Python when data structures, parsing, tests, or cross-platform behavior become important.
+Use PowerShell when the automation is centered on Windows, Microsoft services, object pipelines, modules, or remoting.
+Use VBA when desktop Office is the runtime and workbook, document, or Access object-model behavior is the point.
+Move to Perl when text processing, regexes, hashes, and CPAN modules are the natural next step.
+Move to Python when structured data, broad libraries, tests, or cross-platform behavior become important.

 Use Go or Rust when the automation is really a distributable infrastructure tool.
 Use JavaScript or Ruby when the script belongs inside an ecosystem that already depends on Node.js, npm, RubyGems, or Bundler.